 Gordon has previously served on the boards of Ochil Tower School, Camphill Blair Drummond, Camphill Central Scotland Trust and Camphill Central Scotland Social Fund.

-Since retiring in June 2019 he has joined Camphill Corbenic as a Trustee and is particularly keen to offer his support for major projects including the proposed Community Hub building.
+Since retiring in June 2019 he has joined Camphill Corbenic as a Trustee and is particularly keen to offer his support for major projects within the Corbenic Development Plan.

 Peter joined the board of trustees in October 2020, having previously volunteered in the estates team and as a storyteller at Corbenic.
 Peter has worked in education for thirty five years.
 He retired from his post as a head teacher In Perth and Kinross in 2016 and is now working as a coach and mentor with young people in Dundee.
 Peter and his wife Maggie live in Dunkeld.

 Peter was elected to the chair of the trustees in April 2021.